hemantksingh/messup-learn/People/Influence.md

 There are going to be situations when you are not going to be able to reach an agreement with a contrarian view.
 In such circumstances rather than being driven by personal ego, emotion or resentment, assess whether the proposed alternative still provides you a route to achieve your main goals.
 Focusing your mind on the eventual goal will provide you the perspective to whether support the alternative or not.

-## Expand your network
+## Expand your network by finding allies

 Getting others to help your cause is crucial in going beyond the power of your personal brand.
+In most organizations, goals get accomplished because a critical mass of people agree on those goals.
 Expand your power and influence by building on your personal and professional networks.
 You need to think about who in the organization - departments, people - do I need to have successful relationships with in order to influence effectively as I go about being successful at my role?